vlang/v/vlib/vweb/README.md

 #### -handle_static

-handle_static is used to mark a folder (relative to the current working folder) as one that contains only static resources (css files, images etc).
+handle_static is used to mark a folder (relative to the current working folder) as one that contains only static resources (css files, images etc).\
+host_handle_static can be used to limit the static resources to a specific host.

 If `root` is set the mount path for the dir will be in '/'